markthespot/Zero/README.md

 - 🦾 **AI Driven** - Enhance your emails with Agents & LLMs.
 - 🔒 **Data Privacy First** – Your emails, your data.
 Zero does not track, collect, or sell your data in any way.
 Please note: while we integrate with external services, the data passed through them is not under our control and falls under their respective privacy policies and terms of service.
 - ⚙️ **Self-Hosting Freedom** – Run your own email app with ease.
-- 📬 **Unified Inbox** – Connect multiple email providers like Gmail, Outlook, and more.
+- 📬 **Unified Inbox** – Connect multiple email providers like Gmail, Outlook, Dovecot IMAP/POP3, and more.
 - 🎨 **Customizable UI & Features** – Tailor your email experience the way you want it.
 - 🚀 **Developer-Friendly** – Built with extensibility and integrations in mind.